-In addition to this we trained a member of staff to become a licensed Thrive practitioner.
-Thrive embeds a whole-school approach to transforming the wellbeing and mental health of children and also delivers 1:1 personalised programmes of intervention to ensure children are better able to engage with learning, achieve more and thrive in the classroom.
-We carried out profiling of each child and identified where 1:1 personalised programmes of intervention were required.
-Additionally we trained our staff to be able to deliver whole class activities to support every child's social and emotional development more broadly, and also trained all staff in emotion coaching to support nurturing and emotionally supportive relationships between staff and pupils as we believe emotional regulation benefits children's outcomes and resilience.
+The Head teacher delivered CPD in order for all class teachers to effectively Thrive profile their class.
+This enabled us to profile the class and consider where 1:1 personalised programmes of intervention were required.
+Additionally we trained staff to be able to deliver whole class activities to support every child's social and emotional development more broadly, and also trained all staff in emotion coaching to support nurturing and emotionally supportive relationships between staff and pupils as we believe emotional regulation benefits children's outcomes and resilience.
+All of the Pupil Premium children receiving 1:1 Thrive have made strong progress within their Thrive band and all have progressed to at least the next Thrive strand.
+Of these three children two have progressed through more than one Thrive strand.